j2store/userguide/2checkout_plugin.md

 # 2Checkout Plugin

-This plugin integrates 2Checkout payment gateway with J2Store.
+The plugin integrates 2Checkout payment gateway with J2Store.

 #### Installation
 You can install the plugin through the standard Joomla installer.